John White (composer): Life and career

+John White was the longest-serving faculty member at Drama Centre London, holding the position of head of music for four decades until March 2020.
+White's contribution as a musical educator and artistic mentor had a significant influence on the aesthetic outputs of multiple generations of British actors and directors.

+White died on 4 January 2024, at the age of 87.
+A memorial service was held on 12 April 2024 at St Paul's, Covent Garden.
+Memorial concerts were held at the Round Chapel, Hackney, on the 14 April and at St Mary-at-Hill on 31 October 2025.

 Works

-White's style is informed by what Dave Smith called an 'apparently disparate collection of composers from the world of "alternative" musical history', including Satie, Alkan, Schumann, Reger, Szymanowski, Busoni and Medtner.
-These composers have influenced his piano sonatas, which White has been writing since 1956, but other influences on his wider work include Messiaen, Rachmaninoff, and the electronic pop ensembles Kraftwerk, and The Residents.
-Although it is so eclectic as to cover a wide range of styles, White's work has been called ironic, 'experimental', and even 'avant postmodern'.
+White's style was informed by what Dave Smith called an "apparently disparate collection of composers from the world of 'alternative' musical history", including Satie, Alkan, Schumann, Reger, Szymanowski, Busoni and Medtner.
+These composers influenced his piano sonatas, which White wrote from 1956 onward, but other influences on his wider work included Messiaen, Rachmaninoff, and the electronic pop ensembles Kraftwerk and the Residents.
+Although it is so eclectic as to cover a wide range of styles, White's work has been called ironic, "experimental", and even "avant postmodern".

 Although White had worked in what could be called an 'experimental' style since 1962, he composed music using indeterminate means after 1966.
-His work today includes music having numerical or other systems processes.
+His later work included music with numerical and other systems processes.
+Machine Music, a 1978 album with Gavin Bryars, is illustrative of White's concept of Machines: "a consistent process governing a series of musical actions within a particular sound-world".

+In the 1980s - specifically following the ballet They are Not Like Us (1980, for Virginia Taylor's Kickstart company), which featured an electronically enhanced piano - White became interested in electronic music, often using "low-tech" toy instruments, such as Casio miniature keyboards.
+An example is Fashion Music (1993), performed by the Gemini Ensemble with clarinettist Ian Mitchell accompanied by the pre-set sounds of mass-market home electronic keyboards and "little machines".

-As of 2019, White has written 180 piano sonatas, 25 symphonies, 30 ballets, and much incidental music for the stage, all in a highly eclectic style (or, more accurately, range of styles).
+As of 2019, White had written 180 piano sonatas, 25 symphonies, 30 ballets, and much incidental music for the stage, all in a highly eclectic style (or, more accurately, range of styles).
 His stage music includes commissions by the Royal Shakespeare Company and the Royal National Theatre.
+White wrote several scores for internal projects and public productions, including his final score for Drama Centre, Mother Courage and her Children (2015).
 Other projects include a set of song cycles, one of which consists of settings of friends' addresses.